Ayushburman/Linux_Cybersec_Course/Networking.md

 # UDP (User Datagram Protocol)
 > Connectionless — fire and forget
 > Faster but no guarantee of delivery
-> Used by: DNS, DHCP, VoIP, video streaming, gaming

 ```

 ### TCP 3-Way Handshake: